Deborah Rudibaugh

 Rudy was so much older than Deb, but Debbie seemed happy.

 Deborah, Jake, and Stephanie all joined in to help Rudy manage the ranch.
+Deborah even homeschooled the kids to give them more time to pitch in.

 Growing up on a ranch, Jake definitely had a strong work ethic.
+He was being responsible for his chores and his jobs.

-There was a couple times I helped him on the ranch with haying and stuff and it's absolutely hard work, but Jake never complained about it.
+There was a couple times I helped him on the ranch with haying and stuff, and it's absolutely hard work.
+But Jake never complained about it.

 Stephanie helped pack hunters in and out.